 Please fill up https://tinyurl.com/edtechwebinarfeedback to share your quick feedback

-To become member of a CESI RIG, one must become LIFE MEMBER of CESI (this has a fee is 5000 Rs).
-Then one can chose two RIGs to become member of.
-The registration link is available on http://www.cesindia.net/rig-membership-form.html
+To become a member of a CESI RIG, one must become a LIFE MEMBER of CESI (this has a fee is 5000 Rs).
+Then one can choose two RIGs to become a member of.
+The registration link is available at http://www.cesindia.net/rig-membership-form.html

-http://www.cesindia.net/rig-note.html has detailed explanation of the process to become RIG member
+http://www.cesindia.net/rig-note.html has a detailed explanation of the process to become RIG member

 EdTech Telegram Group (National Coalition on the Education Emergency)

 Invite link – https://t.me/+pdFCsvmZeBY3ZTBl for EdTech India Watch

 Comparative Education Society of India, TISS Centre of Excellence in Teacher Education, National Coalition on the Education Emergency and Centre for Education and Technology, IT for Change are collaboratively organizing an online pre-conference webinar on ‘Exploring the Education Technology Landscape’ on Saturday, 26th November 2022 between 4:00 and 5:50 PM.

 The advent of the current genre of education (digital) technologies necessitates building a deeper understanding of the possibilities, benefits, and dangers of EdTech and critically evaluating its role in supporting different aspects of teaching-learning.
 With the objective of facilitating such a discourse, a webinar is being organized, with Prof. Rajaram S Sharma, Former Joint Director, CIET, NCERT, and the author of the ‘Landscape Report on Educational Technology in Schools‘ which will be released at the event by Prof. K Ravi Subramaniam.